Mexico: Liberal era (1855–1911)

 After the turmoil in Mexico from 1810 to 1876, the 35-year rule of Liberal General Porfirio Díaz (r.1876–1911) allowed Mexico to rapidly modernize in a period characterized as one of "order and progress".
 The Porfiriato was characterized by economic stability and growth, significant foreign investment and influence, an expansion of the railroad network and telecommunications, and investments in the arts and sciences.
-The period was also marked by economic inequality and political repression.
-Díaz knew the potential for army rebellions, and systematically downsized the expenditure for the force, rather expanding the rural police force under direct control of the president.
-Díaz did not provoke the Catholic Church, coming to a modus vivendi with it; but he did not remove the anticlerical articles from the 1857 Constitution.
-From the late nineteenth century, Protestants began to make inroads into overwhelmingly Catholic Mexico.
+Díaz ruled with a group of advisors that became known as the científicos ('scientists').
+The most influential científico was Secretary of Finance José Yves Limantour.